Why Build Modular?

 Think of modular buildings, and the first thing that probably comes to mind is portable classrooms and temporary welfare buildings.
 In reality, it goes far beyond that.

-Modular building is extremely versatile – it can be used instead of conventional methods on a huge range of different projects.
-Today, modular building is commonly used for the construction of temporary, long term and permanent buildings across a huge range of different sectors, including:
+Modular buildings are extremely versatile – they can be used instead of conventional methods on a huge range of different projects.
+Today, modular buildings are commonly used for the construction of temporary, long term and permanent buildings across a huge range of different sectors, including: